Dragon-Wonder/Experimental-Platformer-AI/Documentation/Manual.md

 When you first load the program it will create a config file with the default name "Config.ini" it should look something like the example below.

 ```
 Config File for the program.
-v4.0.0
+4.1.0-beta.4
 First Generation Steps: 100
 Generation Increase: 100
 Gens Past Growth: 10
 Percent Mutation Chance: 15
 Log to File: 1
 Hard mode: 0
-Show map on update: 0
+Show map on update: 1
 Random Seed: [12345]
 Append Time: 1
+Only define these if the default screen size doesn't work for you, otherwise leave blank.
+Screen Height: 0
+Screen Width: 0
 ```

 ### Version number

 Under the first line you will see a line that has the version of the program that the config file was made for.
 If you get a new version of the program it will check this number verses its own internal number.
-Since the versioning goes v[Major Revision].[Minor Revision].[Patch Number] the program will interpret the number differences and see if it can use the old config file or not.
+Since the versioning goes [Major Revision].[Minor Revision].[Patch Number]-[Software Status].[Status Update] the program will interpret the number differences and see if it can use the old config file or not.

 A Major Revision change means that it CANNOT use the old config file and a new one will be created.
 This is because most major revisions that we commit will have a change to the config file.
 Either in a new item, removed item or an item was moved.
 If the config file is not replaced bad things could happen when the program attempts to load it.